tadatomix/thebet/map feedback.md

 	9. 00:30:044 (1,2,3,4) - SV and spacing here should have a better vocal following
 	10. 00:31:519 (1,2,1,2) - good symetry pattern
 	11. Overall chorus might need more intensity
-	12. Make more ecoletoral triangles
+	12. Make more equilateral triangles in patterns
+	13.